-It has already become a classic film from 36 years ago, Dances with Wolves (1990) is an epic work that deeply explores the lost human nature, nature itself, and the understanding between different cultures.
+It has already become a classic film from 36 years ago, Dances with Wolves (1990) is an epic work that deeply explores the lost nature of humanity, nature itself, and the understanding between different cultures.

-At the center of it is the story of the Sioux tribe, particularly the Lakota, who actually lived in the South Dakota region.
+At its center is the story of the Sioux tribe, particularly the Lakota people, who actually lived in the South Dakota region.

-The protagonist, Lieutenant John J. Dunbar (Kevin Costner), is injured in the Civil War and, prepared for death, goes to the front lines, only to miraculously survive.
-He chooses a life disconnected from the world and volunteers for a remote outpost in the West.
+The protagonist, Lieutenant John J. Dunbar (Kevin Costner), is injured in the Civil War and, expecting to die, goes to the front lines, only to miraculously survive.
+He chooses a life of isolation and volunteers for a remote outpost in the West.
 There, he first encounters the harsh and lonely nature, and the Lakota people who have maintained their own order and culture within it.

-Initially, they are wary and misunderstand each other, but as time passes, Dunbar realizes that they are not mere "savages," but a wise people living in harmony with nature and as a community.
+Initially, they are wary and misunderstand each other, but as time passes, Dunbar realizes that they are not simply "savages," but a wise people living in harmony with nature.

 Dunbar goes hunting with the Lakota, learns their language, and immerses himself in their daily life.
 Before long, he feels a greater sense of peace and humanity within their community than in the civilized world he came from.